 You must also tell the referral source what types of referrals you would like.
 Always tell referral sources what you want them to do.

-In the above example of the local real estate agent, she hadn’t told us that now she was working with both buyers and sellers (not just sellers) and had expanded her geographic area.
+In the above example of the local real estate agent, she hadn’t told me that now she was working with both buyers and sellers (not just sellers) and had expanded her geographic area.
 I had only been giving her name out for sellers looking for a local agent.

 If you work for mortgage brokers and are looking for new clients, you would ask your referral sources to give your name to mortgage brokers, mentioning that they knew you as a reliable business person (or you had worked on one of their deals).
 Implying that you would complete the appraisal on time with minimal hassles.